Alan Butler

 Alan John Butler, a Director of the Kuruman Moffat Mission in Kuruman, South Africa, and Canon of Kimberley Cathedral, was a priest who served in the Diocese of Kimberley and Kuruman for a major part of the second half of the twentieth century.
 He was responsible for the restoration of the historic Moffat Mission precinct which became renowned as a conservation area and as a beacon of hope in the troubled last years of Apartheid.
 He was born in the United Kingdom in 1930 and died at Wimborne on 13 January 2011.
+He continued the missionary work at Kuruman that was conducted by Reverend Robert Moffat for more than fifty years.

 Early training and ministry in South Africa

 Butler was trained at Kelham Theological College from 1951 and was in due course ordained deacon at Southwark Cathedral in 1956 prior to serving in the Diocese of Bloemfontein in South Africa.

 He was ordained priest in Bloemfontein in 1957.
 In 1960 he transferred to the Diocese of Kimberley and Kuruman to serve as a curate at St Cyprian's Cathedral in Kimberley.